 As a Catholic school our provision for Religious Education is through 'God Matters' - the RE scheme set by the Diocese of Portsmouth.
 We are adapting knowledge-led learning into our RE syllabus.

 Personal, Social, Health and Economic Education

 PSHE is taught from a detailed scheme and teachers are encouraged to add to this as necessary.
-Through our assemblies and worship to visits from outside experts such as health professionals or the fire brigade, PHSE is embedded into the daily life of the school.
+Through our assemblies and worship to visits from outside experts, such as health professionals or the fire brigade, PSHE is embedded into the daily life of the school.
 These activities, combined with teacher-led discussion, circle time and informal talks about issues as they arise, mean that learning in this vitally important curriculum area is always relevant to what is happening in class, school or the wider world.

 Through learning a foreign language, pupils develop linguistic competence, extend their knowledge of how language works and explore differences and similarities between other languages and English.
 They raise their awareness of the multilingual and multicultural world and their learning develops an international dimension which gives them an insight into their own culture and those of others.

 At St Dominic Savio, we have chosen to teach French.
 In addition, all other languages and cultures are celebrated and valued throughout the school.
 We celebrate Bastille Day each July.